-Organization Name Government Type (Municipality, County, Park District, Forest Preserve District, Township, etc.) Federal Tax ID (EIN) SAM Unique Entity ID (UEI) The UEI is a 12-character alphanumeric ID assigned to an entity by SAM.gov .
-You must have an active SAM registration at the time of grant award.
-If you do not currently have a UEI, please put - "in progress" in the box to the right and visit SAM.gov and apply as soon as possible.
-Award Amount Requested (\$) Does your entity own/manage public land in disadvantaged census tracts (identified by CEJST, EJScreen, or HUD Opportunity Zones per the RFP) and thus, is eligible for funding through this grant?
-You may refer to this map to identify disadvantaged areas in your community.
-Yes, my entity is eligible for funding.
-We have disadvantaged areas according to CEJST, EJScreen, or HUD Opportunity Zones.
-No, my entity does not have disadvantaged areas.
-(Not Eligible For Funding)
+Organization Name

+Government Type (Municipality, County, Park District, Forest Preserve District, Township, etc.)

+Federal Tax ID (EIN)

+SAM Unique Entity ID (UEI)

+The UEI is a 12-character alphanumeric ID

+assigned to an entity by SAM.gov.
+You must have an active SAM registration at the time of

+grant award.
+If you do not currently have a UEI,

+please put - "in progress" in the box to the right

+and visit SAM.gov and apply as soon as

+possible.

+Award Amount Requested (\$)

+Does your entity own/manage public land in

+disadvantaged census tracts (identified by Yes, my entity owns or manages land with

+CEJST, EJScreen, or HUD Opportunity Zones per disadvantaged census tracts

+the RFP) and thus, is eligible for funding

+through this grant?
+No, my entity does not own or manage land with disadvantaged census tracts (ineligible)

+You may refer to this map to identify

+disadvantaged areas in your community.